On the tangent bundle and the divisor theory of a general matroid: Big and nef divisors

-One may hope Theorem \ref{h vector} to be true for all nef divisors.
-However, the inequality can fail for general classes even when they satisfy (P2).
+One might expect Theorem \ref{h vector} to be true for all line bundles $[\mathcal{L}]$ when $c_1([\mathcal{L}])$ is nef.
+However, the inequality can fail for general classes even when $c_1([\mathcal{L}])$ satisfies (P2).
 We record a family of counterexamples.

 \begin{example} Let \(M=U_{3,2k}\) and write \(I=\{1,\dots,k\}\), \(J=\{k+1,\dots,2k\}\).
 Consider